kumahq/kuma-website/app/docs/dev/policies/mutual-tls.md

 ## Certificate Rotation

-Once a CA backend has been configured, Kuma will utilize the CA root certificate and key to automatically provision a certificate for every data plane proxy that it connects to `kuma-cp`.
+Once a CA backend has been configured, {{site.mesh_product_name}} will utilize the CA root certificate and key to automatically provision a certificate for every data plane proxy that it connects to `kuma-cp`.

 Unlike the CA certificate, the data plane proxy certificates are not permanently stored anywhere but they only reside in memory.
-These certificates are designed to be short-lived and rotated often by Kuma.
+These certificates are designed to be short-lived and rotated often by {{site.mesh_product_name}}.

-By default, the expiration time of a data plane proxy certificate is `30` days.
-Kuma rotates these certificates automatically after 4/5 of the certificate validity time (ie: for the default `30` days expiration, that would be every `24` days).
+By default, the expiration time of a data plane proxy certificate is `30` days. {{site.mesh_product_name}} rotates these certificates automatically after 4/5 of the certificate validity time (ie: for the default `30` days expiration, that would be every `24` days).

 You can update the duration of the data plane proxy certificates by updating the `dpCert` property on every available mTLS backend.